Akbayan: Origins and early years (1992–2009)

-During the administration of former President Gloria Macapagal Arroyo, Akbayan was among the opposition groups repressed by the government.
+During the administration of former President Gloria Macapagal Arroyo, Akbayan, then a coalition member of the first Laban ng Masa, was among the opposition groups repressed by the government as the party joined the call for a Transitional Revolutionary Government (TRG).
 It was also during this time that Akbayan suffered its lowest number of votes, with just over 400,000 votes in 2007.